-2 Investigates obtained four clips of video showing various angles from the morning of Dec.
-19, 2015 where Roy Lee Nelson Jr. took his last breaths in the parking lot of Chabot College in Hayward.
-Nelson Jr. was suffering from schizophrenia and wanted help, the lawsuit states.
+No one disputes these facts: Nelson Jr. was suffering from schizophrenia and wanted help.
 Police arrived and called an ambulance.
-While waiting for paramedics, Nelson Jr. apparently became agitated, kicking the back of the patrol car, asking to get out.
+While waiting for paramedics in the parking lot of Chabot College in Hayward, Nelson Jr. apparently became agitated, and he kicked at the back of the patrol car, asking to get out.
 Police said they needed to restrain the 6-foot, 350-pound man face down on the ground to get him to stop kicking.
 Nelson Jr. died after telling officers that he couldn't breathe.

 The Alameda County Coroner found that Nelson Jr. died accidentally, a result of cardiac arrhythmia along with acute methamphetamine and amphetamine intoxication associated with physical exertion.

-"I want justice," his son, Roy Lee Nelson III, told 2 investigates in a recent interview.
+"I want justice," his son, Roy Lee Nelson III, told KTVU in a recent interview.
 "I don't want my dad to be thought of as how they're trying to portray him.
 I want them to tell the truth."

 The city of Hayward declined to comment on the allegations citing pending litigation, city spokesman Chuck Finnie said.